lasa1015/dublin-bikes-app/README.md

 ### Personal Contributions

 This project was initially developed by a team including Sha Luo, Yanwen Yu, and Thomas Pollock.
 As a core contributor, I was responsible for full-stack development and deployment.
 The project was later independently restructured and redeployed by myself to revive the offline version.
-A detailed breakdown of my contributions is provided in the final section of this document.

 #### Initial Contribution (Team Phase)